 Admission is free and it is open daily except

-One of our major challenges is that fact that my friend and I took a while to figure out how the train system works.
+One of our major challenges is the fact that my friend and I took a while to figure out how the train system works.
 As a result, we didn’t have enough time to explore more.
 I was quite frustrated with how the day went just because I had a plan and it didn’t go the way I wanted it to be.
-I conclude that maybe paying for a tour may not be such a bad after all, especially in this situation.
-I know that some people have been successful doing the tour on their own but as you can see I’m not cut out for it.
+I conclude that maybe, paying for a tour may not be such a bad after all, especially in this situation.
+I know that some people have been successfully doing the tour on their own but as you can see I’m not cut out for it.
 If you are like me who is not that good with directions, going with an organized tour may be your best bet.

 By the way, if you haven’t watched Goblin yet, I suggest you do.
 It’s amazing, promise.